google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 In Chrome 66, we shipped the [text portion](/web/updates/2018/03/clipboardapi) of the Asynchronous [Clipboard API](https://w3c.github.io/clipboard-apis/).
-Now in Chrome 76, we are shipping the *image* portion of the Asynchronous Clipboard API that will allow sites to programmatically copy and paste `image/png` images.
+Now in Chrome 76, adding support for **images** to the Asynchronous Clipboard API, making it easy to programmatically copy and paste `image/png` images.

-Before we dive in, let’s briefly look back at how the Asynchronous Clipboard API works.
+Before we dive in, let’s take a brief look at how the Asynchronous Clipboard API works.
 If you remember the details, skip ahead to the [image section](#images).